code-not-found/code-not-found.github.io/_posts/jms/2014-10-26-jms-point-to-point-messaging-example-activemq-maven.md

 The `testNoTimingDependencies()` test case illustrates that the consumer can successfully receive a message even if that consumer is created after the message was sent.

-Finally the `testAcknowledgeProcessing()` test case will verify that a message is not removed by the JMS provider in case it was not acknowledged by the consumer.
-In order to simulate this we first call the `getGreeting()` method with the acknowledge parameter set to `false`.
+Finally, the `testAcknowledgeProcessing()` test case will verify that a message is not removed by the JMS provider in case it was not acknowledged by the consumer.
+In order to simulate this, we first call the `getGreeting()` method with the acknowledge parameter set to `false`.
 Then the `getGreeting()` method is called a second time and as the first call did not acknowledge the message it is still available on the queue.

 ``` java
 package com.codenotfound.jms.ptp;